richsoni/richsoni-songs/tower-of-cain.md

 got a ladder, took my gun off of the shelf sent a message, saying brother you must come

+how long must i wait to meet my doom listening to the rain watching the lightning in the sky but thats life in the tower of cain

 some say life is just a brief drop of time aim the gun, pull the trigger, smell the spark as it cools, all i have left is a sigh